Updated policies 8/20/2024:

 3. Zelle - a free transfer from bank to bank.
 Send to the phone number:

-5. Venmo -if you select to pay as a service there will be a 3-5% transaction fee added to the next invoice.
+4. Venmo- @ -- if you select to pay as a service there will be a 3-5% transaction fee added to the next month’s invoice.
+(There are several -- so please check with me for the image if using this method and are unclear which one.)

-(6. If credit card is desired, Venmo has an option to select your card as payment.)
+5. If credit card is desired, Venmo has an option to select your card as payment.

 ~Attendance~